perchouli/codernitydb/docs/faq.rst

 Here you will find some questions and answers

+Is it production ready ?
+    We already use it in several projects.
+Even currently we care about backwards compatible changes.
+It's **ready for production use**.

 What about JOINs (known from SQL databases) ?
     You can write database function.
 Please see :ref:`join_like1`.
 Just remember CodernityDB is *not* relational database.